 - What does it Cost to Live for a Month in Beijing?

-Transportation and petrol
+Cost Of Transportation and Petrol

 A bus ticket costs $1.50 USD and can be used for up to 90 minutes.
 Petrol costs over $1.80 USD per litre, and the price is constantly rising.
 A parking lot in the city centre costs between $0.70 and $1.50 USD per hour.

 I am a girl, and I like to take care of my looks.
 I don’t often go for manicures or haircuts, but when I do I find the prices more than reasonable.
-A manicure costs around $20.00 USD while a haircut (including blow dry) at a good hairstylist around $40.00 USD.
+A manicure costs around $20.00 USD while a haircut (including blow-dry) at a good hairstylist around $40.00 USD.

 To the monthly costs of living, I should add the bills – such as cell phone, internet, electricity, water and garbage disposal bills.
 These vary depending on the provider and on the plan one has subscribed to.
-I could surely leave even more cheaply – I know people who live in Cagliari for $500.00 USD per month by sharing an apartment, buying at discount grocery stores and saving more than I do on social life.
+I could surely live even more cheaply.
+I know people who live in Cagliari for $500.00 USD per month by sharing an apartment, buying at discount grocery stores and saving more than I do on social life.
 But I think I found a good balance for myself.